open-craft/xblock-poll/README.md

 $ make requirements
 ```

-Also ensure that the [Transifex client has the proper authentication](https://docs.transifex.com/client/init)
+Also, ensure that the [Transifex client has the proper authentication](https://docs.transifex.com/client/init)
 in the `~/.transifexrc` file.

 Push new strings to Transifex: